There are obvious difficulties with the project scope.

 WBS Dictionary is a document that describes the work that should be done for each work package.

 As a modern PM, I would say that it should be a part of a task tracking system.
 Most of the project management software gives you the ability to keep this information in one place.

 I would not suggest you create a separate document.
 Maintaining the WBS Dictionary is a lot of work.
 Look for integrated solutions.

 You can include any information that specifies a component in the WBS.
-For example, WBS Dictionary may include:
+For example, the WBS Dictionary may include:

 - Description of the work

 - Assumptions and constraints

 - Cost estimates or budget

 So, whatever suits your needs and helps you to integrate WBS into other processes.

 “There is no wind that blows right for the sailor who doesn’t know where the harbor is.”